nanocurrency/nano-docs/docs/whitepaper/english.md

 representatives that are online and voting according to the protocol.
 An attacker can offset the amount of stake they must forfeit by knocking other voters offline via a network DoS attack.
-If this attack can be sustained, the representatives being attacked will become unsynchronized and this is demonstrated by "Unsync."
+If this attack can be sustained, the representatives being attacked will become unsynchronized, and this is demonstrated by "Unsync."
 Finally, an attacker can gain a short burst in relative voting strength by switching their Denial of Service attack to a new set of representatives while the old set is